-- every voter leaves the precinct knowing that his vote has been counted
+Every voter leaves the precinct knowing that his vote has been counted.

 Voting before Election Day.
 This will ensure that the fear of long lines at the precinct or a tight schedule does not

 Thank you for visiting our web site and for your interest in the voting process as Election Day approaches once

 It Just Got Easier to Register!
 Do it Online, with the click of your mouse.